lucasjotap/lucasjotap/README.md

 **`Digital Craftsman`**

-#### I'm an indie developer, building my own version of the digital world one step at a time.
+#### I'm an indie software engineer, building my own version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 ---

 ### 🧰 Languages and Tools